uploadcare/file-uploader/blocks/themes/lr-basic/README.md

 ### Quick styling

-In most cases switching the dark mode on or off and changing the accent color is enough to make upload-blocks match your design.
+In most cases switching the dark mode on or off and changing the accent color is enough to make blocks match your design.
 <!-- If you want to do a deeper styling, see this guide
 TODO: write a guide. -->